 Android localization: How to localize Android apps with examples

-In this article, we will explain how to get started with Android localization using step-by-step examples.
+That’s why localizing your Android app is necessary.
+In this article, we’ll show you how to get started with Android localization using clear, step-by-step examples.

 Check out how our platform can help you localize your Android apps faster.